nakat-t/notify-completion-mcp-server/README.md

     2. **MUST** If the 'check-overdue' tool reports 'overdue': true, execute the contents of 'command' using execute_command.
     ```
     `execute_command` is terms specific to Cline.
 Please replace this text with an expression that means "execute command" for the AI agent you are using.

+## Confing Environment Variables

+- `THRESHOLD`: If the task execution time is less than the specified number of seconds, the overdue command is not executed.
+Default is 0. (always executed)

+- `OVERDUE_COMMAND`: Specify the command to execute when the task is completed.

+- `EXECUTE_IN_SERVER`: If this variable is defined, the overdue command is executed within the MCP server instead of being executed by the AI agent.

+## MCP Tools

+1. `start-timer`: Start a timer to measure task execution time.
+    * Output: `{"startTime": "<Current time in ISO format>"}`
+    * Description: We instruct AI agents to call this tool first before executing tasks.
+Use custom instruction to do this.
+2. `check-overdue`: Check if the task is overdue based on the given threshold.
+    * Required inputs:
+        * `startTime`: Start time returned by start-timer
+    * Output:
+        * If the task execution time is not overdue: `{"elapsed": "<seconds>", "units": "seconds", "overdue": false}`
+        * If the task execution time is overdue: `{"elapsed": "<seconds>", "units": "seconds", "overdue": true, "command": "${OVERDUE_COMMAND}"}`

 ## License